DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 and start the sequence:

 .. code-block::

    SETLOCO(3)
    START(13)
    DONE        // This marks the end of the startup process

 The sequence can also be started from a serial monitor with the command </ START 3 13>

-Notice that the route instructions are followed in sequence by the loco given to it, the AT command just leaves the loco running until that sensor is detected.

 If you have multiple separate sections of track which do not require inter-train cooperation you may add many more separate sequences and they will operate independently.